 What is it?

 Play ESP DIY Kit is an electronic DIY NES emulator.
-It aims to be a fun evening activity with appealing end result that you’d be happy to use once in a while.
+It aims to be a fun evening activity with an appealing end result that you’d be happy to use once in a while.

-It uses Wemos module in it’s heart, so you can pick to use ESP8266, ESP32-C3, ESP32-S2 or ESP32-S3 based on your preference.
+It uses a Wemos module in its heart, so you can pick to use ESP8266, ESP32-C3, ESP32-S2, or ESP32-S3 based on your preference.

 You can power it from two AAA batteries and take it with you.